Which Camp are You?

 • Brussels sprouts.
 Yep, it’s really that simple.
 Be sure to grab a fresh bag with sprouts that have no wilted or brown leaves.
 Also, check the stalk.
 You will be cutting part of it away, but if it’s black or soft, the sprout won’t be good.
 Finally, aim for similar sizes.
 Smaller sprouts cook faster than larger ones, which take extra time.
 You’ll find the best raw sprouts for this dish in peak season—from early Fall into late Winter.

-Please see the recipe card below for ingredient amounts and more detailed instructions.
+Please see the recipe card below for the full instructions, ingredient amounts, and a printable recipe.

-Prep the Sprouts
+Prep the sprouts.

-The first step is to prepare the raw Brussels sprouts.
+The first step is to prepare the raw sprouts.
 You might be tempted to just throw them in the water, but that is a mistake.
 A couple of minutes of prep time ensures the best results.
+Use a sharp paring knife to remove the stem end from each sprout.
+You only need to cut away a little.
+Remove the loose leaves that are falling off, as well.

-Email this recipe!
+email this recipe!

 Simply enter your email and get it sent to your inbox!
-You’ll also get the newest recipes from us every week!
+You’ll also get the newest recipes from us every week.

-Boil in Water
+Boil in water.

 A pot of Brussels sprouts are boiled in water.

-(Optional) Ice Bath
+(Optional) Ice bath.

-After the Brussels sprouts are done cooking, immediately transfer them to a large bowl with cold water and ice.
+While this step isn’t necessary, it is the best way to stop the sprouts from cooking more.
+After the sprouts are done cooking, immediately transfer them to a large bowl with cold water and ice.
 Leave them in until they are cool to the touch.
+Remove the vegetables from the water and dry them off.

 Boiled Brussels sprouts are added to a bowl of ice water.